pirelenito/backbone-accessorize/README.md

 ## Advatages ##

 - **Better documentation**: a Model source file teels what attributes it has;
-- **Explicit interface**: by using these assessors, you can better garatee integration.
+- **Explicit interface**: by using these accessors, you can better garatee integration.
 If a refactoring changes an attribute name, it will break the code/tests instead of saving a wrong attribute in the model.

 Don't agree?
 Please let me know!

 ## Instalation ##

-Download the single [src/backbone-assessorize.js](https://raw.github.com/pirelenito/backbone-accessorize/master/src/backbone-accessorize.js) file and load it just after BackboneJS.
+Download the single [src/backbone-accessorize.js](https://raw.github.com/pirelenito/backbone-accessorize/master/src/backbone-accessorize.js) file and load it just after BackboneJS.

-It is important that you load this pluggin before any other, because it works by Monkey Patching the Backbone.Model implementation.
+It is important that you load this plugin before any other, because it works by Monkey Patching the Backbone.Model implementation.